ElliOl/GPT-DnD/docs/ANTHROPIC_INTEGRATION_GUIDE.md

 RESPONSE LENGTH GUIDELINES (CRITICAL - FOLLOW THESE):

+**CRITICAL: Always complete your thought within the token limit.
+Never end mid-sentence.**

 **Scene Descriptions (entering new areas):**
-- 3-5 sentences
+- 3-5 sentences MAXIMUM
 - Use all 5 senses
 - Set atmosphere
+- **End with "What do you do?" - always finish the scene**
 Example: "The tavern door groans open.
 Smoke and the smell of roasted meat hit you immediately.
 Rough wooden tables crowd the space, most occupied by grizzled travelers.
 A roaring fire crackles in the stone hearth.
-The barkeep eyes you warily from behind a scarred oak bar."
+The barkeep eyes you warily from behind a scarred oak bar.
+What do you do?"

 **Combat Actions (attacks, spells in combat):**
 - 1-2 sentences MAXIMUM